ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Introduction

 This document specifies methods for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
-The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information, addressing concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.
+The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information.

+This work addresses concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.
 For a detailed discussion of the security properties of these methods, see {{security-considerations}}.

 ## Use Cases and Motivations

 The main motivations include:

 - **Privacy Protection:** Encrypting IP addresses prevents the disclosure of user-specific information when data is logged or measured, as discussed in {{!RFC6973}}.

 - **Format Preservation:** Ensuring that the encrypted output remains a valid IP address allows network devices to process the data without modification.
 See {{format-preservation}} for details.

 - **Mitigation of Correlation Attacks:** Deterministic encryption reveals repeated inputs; non‑deterministic modes use a random tweak to obscure linkability while keeping the underlying input confidential.
 See {{non-deterministic-encryption}} for implementation details.

 - **Privacy-Preserving Analytics:** Many common operations like counting unique clients or implementing rate limiting can be performed using encrypted IP addresses without ever accessing the original values.
 This enables privacy-preserving analytics while maintaining functionality.

 - **Third-Party Service Integration:** IP addresses are private information that should not be sent in cleartext to potentially untrusted third-party services or cloud providers.
 Using encrypted IP addresses as keys or identifiers allows integration with external services while protecting user privacy.

 For implementation examples, see {{pseudocode-and-examples}}.